Darren Zack: Athletic career

 Zack got his start in the game as a 14-year-old with the Garden River Braves in 1974.
 He began his fastball career at first and third base, but yearned to pitch.
 When he was 19 years old his uncle did not show up for the game and he got his first chance to pitch.
 In 1983 the Boston Belmont Merchants came calling, and he played three seasons for teams in Boston and Connecticut, including Wellesley Trucking.
 In 1987 he joined Ashland ESS, and then had a stint with the Vancouver Magicians (1990-1992) of the Norwest League, while also spending two seasons pitching in New Zealand.
-Steve Frost, a sports reporter, said that Zack can routinely throw between 85–90 miles per hour.
+Steve Frost, a sports reporter, said that Zack can routinely throw between 85 and 90 miles per hour.

 Zack competed in the International Softball Congress (ISC) World Tournament on several occasions.
 His first appearance in the tournament was in Saskatoon, 1987.
 He won four ISC World Tournament Championships, that were 1993 and 1995 with the Toronto Gators, 1998 with the Tamper Smokers, and 2000 with Decatur Pride.
 He has set records such as the second-best record for all-time consecutive game wins and third in ISC World Tournament victories.
 In addition, he was named to the ISC All-World Team nine times between the years of 1992 and 2004.
 A highlight of his career was pitching 150 strikeouts over the course of 69.66 consecutive scoreless innings and winning 10 games at the 1995 ISC World Tournament in Iowa.

-Zack played for the Canadian National Team from 1991-2004.
+Zack played for the Canada national team from 1991 to 2004.
 He has won several medals, including gold medals at the Pan-American Games and a silver medal at the 1996 World Softball Championships.
 He won two consecutive gold medals at the Pan American games in 1991 1995.
 He was also the Canadian champion in 1991, 1993 and in 1995.
 Zack has also played for several Canadian Native Fastball Championships (CNFC) teams including Garden River, Horse Lake Thunder, Sapotaweyak, and Invermere A's.

-In 2002 Zack was induced into Sault Ste.
+In 2002 Zack was inducted into Sault Ste.
 Marie Sports Hall of Fame.
-Usually, there is a three-year waiting period after an athlete retires to be induced, but based on Zack's success and ability to give Sault Ste.
+Usually, there is a three-year waiting period after an athlete retires to be inducted, but based on Zack's success and ability to give Sault Ste.
 Marie National exposure, this waiting period was waived.

 Zack picked up a championship at the World Senior Men's Fastball Tournament in 2002, and a 3rd-place finish in 2006.
 In 2010, Zack was playing alongside his son Darren Zack Jr. with the Palermo Athletics, a Kitchener area club.
 Zack has won 2 Ontario Masters Championships with the Toronto Gators and was named Top Pitcher in 2013.
 Zack has also won the ISC Legends World Championship twice with the Cobourg Force and was named MV Pitcher in 2010 and 2012.
 Additionally, Darren has competed in two NAFA Masters World Series, picking up one championship and has also competed at 3 ASA Masters Championships.